Skip to main content

 • Typical system cost: £900–£1,500

-• Pays back in 1–2 years if used weekly
+• Recoups in 1-2 years if used weekly

-Heating water is one of the biggest uses of energy in the home.
-A renewable water heating system helps cut that load.
+Water heating is one of the largest uses of energy in the home.
+And renewable water heating systems can help reduce some of that burden.

-With HelioSpa, we’ve designed every part to be easily repairable or replaceable.
-No hidden screws, no rust-prone parts.
+With HelioSpa, we designed everything to be easily repairable or replaceable.
+No screws hidden, no parts that might rust.

 Just check once a year: